Zard: Career

 Zard was also featured in Tak Matsumoto's Ihoujin (August 27, 2003).
 This single was later included in the cover album The Hit Parade produced by Tak Matsumoto.

-On a trivial note, Zard's album "Oh My Love" released in 1994 reached No. 1 for the 500th edition of the Oricon Rankings since it began in 1970.
+On a trivial note, Zard's album "Oh My Love" released in 1994 reached No. 1 for the 500th edition of the Oricon Rankings after it began in 1970.
 She has had 12 singles reach the No. 1 spot on the Oricon.

 Post-Izumi Sakai Zard

 On January 23, 2008, an album based on fan requests was released, titled Zard Request Best: Beautiful Memory.
 NTV Morning News program, Zoom In Super's December 28, 2007 reports that over 500,000 entries were mailed to Being.
 Surprisingly, Makenaide and Yureru Omoi were not in the top 3, though they did make the top 10.
 The three songs garnering most votes were 1) Ano Hohoemi o Wasurenaide, 2) Shoujo no Koro ni Modotta Mitai ni, 3) Kakegae no Naimono.

 When this album hit number one in the Oricon charts, it marked the eleventh time Zard/Sakai had done so, matching the record held by Dreams Come True for the most number ones by female vocal groups.